 Sometimes you may study in Canada without a study permit.
 For example, programs that are less than six months are exempt from a study permit.
-If you are studying without a study permit, then you may not work in Canada.
+If you study without a study permit, you may not work in Canada.
 Of course, if you hold a valid work permit, then you may work.
 In exceptional cases, you may work in Canada because the work is exempt from the requirements of a work permit.

 As I mentioned earlier, there is one exception to this rule.
 To benefit from this exceptional situation, you need to meet all of the following:

 - You are studying in Quebec,

 - the program is a secondary vocational program leading to a diploma,

 - you work less than 20 hours per week during regular academic sessions but up to full-time during usual breaks between academic sessions [Practitioners see R186(v)(ii)].

 Finally, here is some good news!
 You may work on the campus of your school if you meet all the following requirements:

 - Your school is a university or college,